rajupeddireddy/entnt-system-app/README.md

          "npm start"
 Now, your're able to see the localhost:

-If you face any issue during this proce feel free to reach out to me
+If you face any issue during this process, feel free to reach out to me
    email: rajupeddireddy9493@gmail.com